Primal and Dual Vectors

 Dual Vectors

 Any vector space, such as the space of primal vectors, has a dual space containing co-vectors a.k.a. dual vectors.
 In this context a dual vector is a linear functional of a primal vector meaning that the action of a dual vector upon a primal vector is a real number.
-For example, the integral of a field over a domain, $\;\alpha=\int_\Omega f(\vec{x})d\vec{x}$, is a linear functional because the integral is linear with respect to the function being integrated and the result is a real number.
-Indeed we can derive similar linear functionals using compatible functions, $\;g(\vec{x})$, in this way $G(f)=\int_\Omega g(\vec{x})f(\vec{x})d\vec{x}$.
-If we compute the action of our functional on the finite element basis functions, $$G_i=G(\phi_i(\vec{x})) = \int_\Omega g(\vec{x})\phi_i(\vec{x})d\vec{x}\label{dualvec},$$ and we collect the results into a vector we call this a dual vector.
+For example, the integral of a field over a domain, $\;\alpha=\int_\Omega g(\vec{x})d\vec{x}$, is a linear functional because the integral is linear with respect to the function being integrated and the result is a real number.
+Indeed we can derive similar linear functionals using compatible functions, $\;f(\vec{x})$, in a variety of ways, for example $G(f)=\int_\Omega g(\vec{x})f(\vec{x})d\vec{x}$.
+If we compute the action of our functional on the finite element basis functions, $$G_i=G(\phi_i(\vec{x})) = \int_\Omega g(\vec{x})\phi_i(\vec{x})d\vec{x}\label{dualvec},$$ and we collect the results into a vector with entries $\;G_i$, we call this a dual vector of $\;g(\vec{x})$.

 Integrals such as this often arise when enforcing energy balance in physical systems.
 For example, if $\vec{J}$ is a current density describing a flow of charged particles and $\vec{E}$ is an electric field acting upon those particles, then $\int_\Omega\vec{J}\cdot\vec{E}\,d\vec{x}$ is the rate at which work is being done by the field on the charged particles.